 The service is also free for all Australian community radio stations, music directors and content producers to promote new Australian music through their programs.

-In 2019/20, Amrap worked with Indigtube to launch First Sounds, a compilation showcasing new and emerging First Nations artists.
+Since 2019, Amrap has also been working with Indigtube on First Sounds, a compilation showcasing new and emerging First Nations artists.

-“Getting all 17 tracks from my latest release ‘Chance To Love’ played on stations across the country probably wouldn’t have happened without Amrap.
-Discovering Amrap was a game changer for me”. – Ben Mitchell, a singer/songwriter from Healesville
+“Getting all 17 tracks from my latest release ‘Chance To Love’ played on stations across the country probably wouldn’t have happened without Amrap.”

 Part of Ben’s album launch and touring schedule included interviews and in-studio performances at community radio stations.